JuliaInterop/Clang.jl/README.md

 Most libclang functions pass and return small structs by value.
-As Julia does not (yet) have full struct support, the current CINDEX.jl implementation includes a C++ wrapper. clang functions are wrapped by a C++ function that memcpys data to/from a Julia-owned memory array (passed by pointer)
+As Julia does not (yet) have full struct support, the current CIndex.jl implementation includes a C++ wrapper. clang functions are wrapped by a C++ function that memcpys data to/from a Julia-owned memory array (passed by pointer)